Skip to main content

 Requires having the checkout object created from above to render the button.
 Call renderSezzleButton passing the id of the placeholder element defined in Button Configuration, above.

-Initialize the checkout
+Initialize the Checkout

-Event handlers
+Event Handlers

 The SDK requires the following event handlers that can be used to extend features in your application.